Privacy

 Wipe an HDD With DBAN

-DBAN, short for "Darik's Boot and Nuke", is, like CCleaner, also free to download.
-Unlike CCleaner though, DBAN is an ISO file, meaning that you'll need to execute the program via bootable CD or USB drive when starting your PC.
+DBAN, short for "Darik's Boot and Nuke", is also free to download.
+However, DBAN is an ISO file, which means that you'll need to execute the program via a bootable CD or USB drive when starting your PC.

-After pressing "Enter", you can start wiping your hard drive.
+After pressing "Enter", you can wipe your hard drive.
 DBAN is available for free.

 Simply set the desired parameters and wait for DBAN to finish wiping your hard drive.